 Meet the Expert

-Dr. Kelly Campbell is a licensed psychologist and professor of psychology at California State University, San Bernardino.
+Kelly Campbell, PhD, is a professor of psychology at California State University, San Bernardino.
 She specializes in relationships.

 Do Add Variety to Your Dates

-According to Dr. Campbell, mixing things up early on is a great idea.
+According to Campbell, mixing things up early on is a great idea.
 Instead of the usual Netflix-and-chill scenario, she suggests taking morning walks together, scheduling lunch dates, and enjoying the company of friends and colleagues.
 "It can be illuminating to see your partner navigate different situations and relationships," she adds.
-Plus, one of the quickest roads to a breakup is monotony, so try to avoid getting stuck in a rut too early on by keeping each date different than the last.
+Plus, one potential road to a breakup is monotony, so try to avoid getting stuck in a rut too early on by keeping each date different than the last.
 Keep in mind: You don't have to spend a ton of money to have a great date with your new partner.

-If they get used to you being the one doing all of the planning and reaching out, they'll stop making an effort because they knows you will.
+If they get used to you being the one doing all of the planning and reaching out, they'll stop making an effort because they know you will.